How do you develop a recruitment and retention strategy that meets both the short and long-term needs of the business?

 1. Understand the goals of your business

 Before integrating your People strategy it’s crucial you know your business strategy inside out.
-Knowing the short, medium, and long-term goals of your organisation will help you decipher your People priorities.
+Knowing the short, medium, and long-term goals of your organization will help you decipher your People priorities.

 Is your company looking to sell or merge?
 If so, how will your staffing requirements change?